Tele-Exercise for Spinal Cord Injury

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your healthcare provider.

-Is tele-exercise safe for people with spinal cord injury?
+What prior data suggests that this tele-exercise program is safe for individuals with spinal cord injury?

 Margaret Finley, PhD